 Jen is employed by the National Probation Service as a Senior Probation Officer and has worked for probation since 1999.
 Jen’s current role involves managing an offender management team in Wirral which involves a range of tasks and partnership working to support and ensure the safe and effective management of offenders in the community and in custody.
 Jen has a keen interest in community justice, public protection, domestic abuse and safeguarding.

 Jen initially became a Parent Governor for Town Lane Infant School in 2004, where she now continues as a Co-Opted Governor.
 Jen has taken on various strategic roles within the school, with the main focus being on Safeguarding alongside other subject areas.

-Angela Claydon is a local councillor on Cheshire West and Chester council and represents the St Paul’s ward which includes the Parklands area.
+Angela Claydon was previously a local councillor on Cheshire West and Chester council and represents the St Paul’s ward which includes the Parklands area.
 She is a retired Primary school teacher and specialised in literacy and special needs.
 She has more than 35 years’ experience as a school governor and is the Chair of Governors at Parklands Primary School and also a governor at Whitby high School.
 Angela was Mayor of Ellesmere Port 2011-12, Sheriff of Chester, 2013- 14 and Lord Mayor of Chester 2016-17.

 Simon Grove has worked in Banking for 33 Years, in a number of roles, more recently as Branch Manager for the last 15 a years in a number of different branches.
 Been a Governor and Chair of Governors the last 9 Years of Childer Thornton Primary School in Ellesmere Port.
 The school is now part of Concordia Multi Academy, I am a Member, Director and Chief Finance Officer of the Trust.